-Jewel skillfully manages every stage of litigation, including drafting pleadings, conducting dispositive motion practice, and preparing for and participating in trial.
-He also has in-depth, hands on experience in managing discovery, with a particular emphasis on complex e-discovery processes.
+Jewel handles every stage of litigation — from pleadings and dispositive motion practice through trial preparation and courtroom advocacy.
+He also has in-depth, hands-on experience in managing discovery, with a particular emphasis on complex e-discovery processes.

-Prior to joining Glenn Agre Bergman & Fuentes, Jewel was an associate of Kelley Drye & Warren LLP.
+Prior to joining Glenn Agre Bergman & Fuentes, Jewel was an associate at Kelley Drye & Warren LLP.

 Jewel has represented: